-Use the following procedure configure DFL-200 the external interface to use PPPoE (Point-to-Point Protocol Ethernet). over This configuration is required if your ISP uses PPPoE to assign the IP address of the external interface.
+Use the following procedure to configure the DFL-200 external interface to use PPPoE (Point-to-Point Protocol over Ethernet).
+This configuration is required if your ISP uses PPPoE to assign the IP address of the external interface.
 You will have to fill in the username and password provided to you by your ISP.